 |ROOM/SUITE NAME||BANQUET||BOARDROOM||CABARET||CLASSROOM||RECEPTION||THEATRE||AREA (m2)|

 Looking for accommodation for your delegates?
-We have Corporate Rates Agreement with the below Hotels.
+We have Corporate Rates Agreements with the below Hotels.
 For your best quote please ask for the “Royal Society of Edinburgh” Corporate Rate.

 19-21 George Street